lunit-io/ocelot23algo/README.md

 # Input and output

 We already implemented for you the input/output interface for loading the input images stored in the platform and writing the cell predictions.
 Here the relevant code:
-* The input: the container loads and iterates over the validation images, test images and metadata from the already uploaded data in Grand Challenge (not visible to partipants).
-The implemented data loader `DataLoader` at `util.gcio.py` will iterate over the samples for you!.
+* Input: the data loader `DataLoader` located at `util.gcio.py` is implemented to iterate over all samples (not visible to partipants).
+You can find a test example with the corresponding tree under `test/input/`.

-* The output: your algorithm needs to predict cells with the [Multiple Points](https://comic.github.io/grand-challenge.org/components.html#grandchallenge.components.models.InterfaceKind.interface_type_json) format.
-To make things easier, we developed a simple writer class `DetectionWriter` to output the corresponding output file `cell_predictions.json`.
-An example of the output can be found in `test/output/example_output.json`.
+* Output: your algorithm needs to predict cells with the [Multiple Points](https://comic.github.io/grand-challenge.org/components.html#grandchallenge.components.models.InterfaceKind.interface_type_json) format.
+To make things easier, we developed a simple writer class `DetectionWriter` to generate the corresponding output file `cell_predictions.json`.
+An example of the output can be found at `test/output/example_output.json`.

 ```json
 {